-From a high of 53% use to a low of 4.5%, nest box success over the past 18 years has varied greatly.
-For the past 5 or six years, black bear predation has been the greatest cause of nest box damage and associated reduction in availability to nesting waterfowl.
+From a high of 53% use to a low of 4.5%, nest box success over the past 19 years has varied greatly.
+For the past five or six years, black bear predation has been the greatest cause of nest box damage and associated reduction in availability to nesting waterfowl.
 Typically, little evidence exists to determine with any certainty whether nesting had occurred prior to the box being damaged, but studies show that empty boxes are typically not targeted.
+Numerous studies have shown that cold and/or wet spring weather can result in reduced nesting attempts and lower success rates.
+Temperature and precipitation records for February, March and April (the peak nesting period) show slightly higher than average daily temperatures but slightly higher precipitation during those critical months.